orchetect/OSCKit/Examples/Basic Example/README.md

 This example demonstrates the most essential features of OSCKit.

+It will build for all platforms including macOS, iOS, tvOS and visionOS, and can be run in device simulators.

 ## Entitlements

 If you are adding OSCKit to a macOS project that has the Sandbox entitlement, ensure that the network options are enabled.
 These entitlement options are already set in the example project.